 What do you know, for instance, about blood sugar and insulin spikes and how that affects your weight?
 How familiar are you with intermittent fasting?
 Do you know much about digestion, probiotics, the healthy functioning of your liver?
 These are the nuances of eating that most men know nothing about.

 Most men dive into weight loss the same way they would go about raking leaves or paining a house….they just grab an available tool and start the job.
 My advice is to STOP!
 Your first step should be gathering some knowledge and that is what this article will do for you.

 Universal Truth for men on a diet: There is no one-size-fits-all perfect diet for men.
 You need to stop listening to all the noise about dieting and start listening to you own body.
 You need to stop and study some facts.

 Let’s start with the most basic truth about male dieting.
 There’s nothing that can be termed as ‘a perfect diet.’
 Successful weight loss varies from person to person, depending on their body requirements and body chemistry.
 It’s up to you to read this article with an open mind so that you can identify a plan that will fit your exact needs.

 Today, we’re going to talk about the ways that can help you evaluate your requirements versus simply give you a list of diets to choose from.

-Every year, U.S. News and World Report come with a list of the best diets with the help and advice of nutrition experts.
+Every year, U.S. News and World Report come with a list of the best diets for men with the help and advice of nutrition experts.
 They carry out extensive research that involves evaluating the safety and nutrition of each diet, their difficulty level, their role in weight loss, or in protecting against various diseases, and much more.